Victoria Real Estate Spring market

 In its latest quarterly forecast, the Canadian Real Estate Association has forecast that sales of properties across Canada will decline slightly this year compared to last year, but only by 1.1%.
 They also forecasted national average house prices will decline 4.8% this year.
 But increase from 2023 to 2024 by 4.7%.

-If you have questions about buying or selling a home in Victoria.
+If you have questions about the real estate market or buying or selling a home in Victoria.
 We’re here to help.